 The decorating, click here.

-The pieces we have in our house/a full source list, click here.
+The pieces we have in our house/where we bought things, click here.

 Our first house (Cincinnati), click here.